Hanhnguyen21-sys/MyOfficeHours/README.txt

 Name of application: Faculty's Office Hours Manager
-Version: 0.5
+Version: 0.6

 Who did what
-- Nguyen Nguyen: Set up and connected the SQLite database; handled saving Time Slots to the database with input validation.
+- Nguyen Nguyen: Designed and implemented Schedule UI, along with implementation for saving schedules to database.
-- Meghana Indukuri: Handled saving Courses to the database with duplication checks; contributed to input validation and bug fixes.
+- Meghana Indukuri: Fixed bugs in UI and implemented sorting based on schedule date and time + ReadME.
-- Misbah Syed: Designed and implemented the UIs for Time Slots and Courses, along with their controllers; merged all main UI components.
+- Misbah Syed: .
-- Oliver Majano: Implemented TableView display with sorting + ReadME.
+- Oliver Majano: .

 Any other instruction that users need to know:
 N/A